bzidler/cosmiccheerleader/content/homepage/services.md

 ---

-## Energy forecasts, random animal videos, uplifting content
+## Energy forecasts, personalised guidance, astrology

 Look at the picture of confused Alice (by Arthur Rackham).
 I can help to clarify your thoughts and reorder the cards of your life